ArveVM/Home-Assistant_config-packages-solutions-1/README.md

    - Solutions are the usage of Functionality to create automagicallity  :)
    - Functionality is the enabler of Solutions
 2. All Home Assistant Functionality comes from either an Integration or an Add-on
-   - this includes the HA itself, which I see as 'documented and configurable' as an Integration
+   - this includes the HA itself, which I see as 'documented and configurable' as an Integration (maybe a simplification, but it works for this principle)
 3. Functionality configuration options:
    - GUI configuration   (preferred by me)
    - .yaml configuration:
-     - yaml-file must be named according to the actual integration/addon
+     - yaml-file must be named according to the actual integration/addon to which the functionality is actually loaded
      - as configuration goes,, it can also be like adding sensors or templates to the integration to enable what could/should have been logically incuded
      - all 'manual .yaml-configuration' should (if possible) be separated from installed integrations/addons
      - by creating /config/avm_yaml/packages/integrations/ I've made a placeholder for this principle